 - State how much money you need, how you determined how much you need, and how you plan to spend loan funds.
 Most business loan providers will require that loans are used for business expenses, such as real estate, inventory, or equipment, to name a few common examples.

-Once you’ve submitted all this information, your lender will decide whether or not to approve your business loan application.
+Once you’ve submitted all this information, your lender will decide to approve your business loan application.

 Keep in mind that other people may also be required to apply depending on the lender and your business structure.
-For example, if your business is structured as a partnership, your other partners may be required to fill out an application too.
+For example, if your business is structured as a partnership, your partners may also be required to complete the application process.

 Steps #4 – #6: Loan Documentation and Disbursement

-Once your loan is approved and underwriting is complete, your lender will assemble a package of loan documents.
+Once your business loan is approved, and underwriting is complete, your financing lender will assemble a package of loan documents.
 This package is your loan agreement.

-While different types of loans require different documents, the loan agreement essentially lays out the terms of your loan.
-Your agreement will include information about various loan costs, how and when the loan is repaid, and any additional terms and conditions.
+While different types of loans require additional documents, the loan agreement essentially lays out the terms of your loan.
+Your contract will include information about various loan costs, repayment schedules, and any additional terms and conditions.

-Once you and the lender sign these documents, the next step is for the lender to release the funds.
-In what amount and when the lender releases these funds depends on what’s stated in your loan agreement.
+Once you and the business lender sign these documents, the next step is for the lender to release the funds.
+What amount and when the lender releases these funds depends on your loan agreement.
 It would be best if you asked questions about the funding timeline before applying so that you’re aware of how long this typically takes.

 Steps #7 – #8: Repaying the Small Business Loan

 After you’ve received your loan funds, the repayment period will start.
 Your loan agreement will document the amount and timing of your payments.

-Usually though, you’ll repay your loan with periodic payments.
-Each of these periodic payments will include principal and interest.
-If you have any questions about your repayment terms or how much you’ll pay in interest, ask your lender prior to taking out the loan.
+Usually, though, you’ll repay your business loan amount with periodic payments.
+Each of these recurring payments will include principal and interest rates.
+If you have any questions about your repayment terms or how much you’ll pay in interest, ask your lender before taking out the loan.

-Once you’ve completed repayments, the lender will remove any liens on your collateral.
-When the liens are removed, the business lender no longer has a claim against you.
+Once you’ve completed repayments, the business lender will remove any liens on your collateral.
+When the liens are cleared, the business lender no longer has a claim against you.
 Then, to mark the end of your loan agreement, the lender will mark your note as paid.

 Conclusion: Take Time to Prepare for the Small Business Loan Process

-Just remember to be prepared for the different nuances in individual online lenders’ loan approval processes.
+Remember to be prepared for the different nuances in individual online lenders’ loan approval processes.
 In addition, the loan process may change depending on the type of business loan you’re pursuing.

-Also, keep in mind that the process we’ve outlined above applies to traditional term loans.
-Other types of financing such as merchant cash advances, equipment financing, or business lines of credit follow slightly different processes.
+Also, keep in mind that the process outlined above applies to traditional term loans.
+Other types of financing, such as merchant cash advances, equipment financing, or business lines of credit, follow slightly different processes.

 Finally, if you’d like to learn about typical loan requirements and documentation, check out the following resources from the Fora Financial Blog:

 Editorial Note: Any opinions, analyses, reviews or recommendations expressed in this article are those of the author's alone, and have not been reviewed, approved, or otherwise endorsed by any of these entities.